 Monica M. Smith is the Head of Exhibitions and Interpetaton for the Lemelson Center.
 She serves as project director, project manager, co-curator, and principal investigator for the NSF-funded Places of Invention exhibition project.
 Previously, Monica was the project historian and the second project director and principal investigator for the Center’s NSF-funded Invention at Play traveling exhibition, and has served on many other exhibition teams.
 Monica helps develop and manage Lemelson Center activities, including public programs, publications, educational resources, and research initiatives about the history of invention and innovation in America.

 B.A. in History, Pomona College (1992)

 U.S. history and process of invention and innovation, including the role of place and community networks, the relationships among invention, creativity, and play, and specifically the invention and development of the electric guitar.

-Project Director, Project Manager, and Co-curator, Places of Invention exhibition, NMAH, opened July 2015 (ongoing)
+Project Director and Co-curator, Places of Invention exhibition, NMAH, opened July 2015 (ongoing)

 Curatorial team member, Making a Modern Museum: Celebrating the Fiftieth Anniversary of the National Museum of American History, NMAH, 2014